Table of Contents

-The virus genome is induced in the host cell genome.
+The viral genome is induced in the host cell genome.
 Due to this, the phage genome sometimes carries the bacterial genome with it and integrates it into the genome of the recipient cell.
-Here, only the restricted genome has the possibility of entering into the recipient cells.
+Here, only the restricted genome has the possibility of entering the recipient cells.

 Transformation is the process of DNA uptake by the bacteria from the surrounding environment.
 The cells that have the ability to uptake DNA are known as competent cells.
 This process was first reported in Streptococcus pneumonia by Griffith.

 Not all bacteria are capable of taking up DNA from the surrounding environment.
 Such bacteria are made artificially competent.
 This is achieved by using chemicals and electrical pulses.

 - Chemicals- The cells are chilled and made permeable in the presence of calcium phosphate.
 They are then incubated with the DNA and provided with a heat shock treatment that causes the DNA to enter the cells.